2023 Nanticoke PD News

 While in a hotel room, Wallace was in a bed with her son who fell asleep.
 Wallace then climbed into another bed and engaged in sexual relations with a man, court records say.

-the pillow to smother the boy’s face for three to four minutes, according to court records.
+The boy woke up and threw a pillow at Wallace who, in turn, used the pillow to smother the boy’s face for three to four minutes, according to court records.